-Multiple-choice Choose Single Answer – Read the text and answer the multiple-choice question by selecting the correct response.
-Only one response is correct.
+Multiple-choice Choose Single Answer -Practice questions as per PTE Academic Exam.
+Read the paragraph and choose the correct answer.
+Only 1 response is correct.

 PTE Reading – Multiple-choice Choose Single Answer